 Bank of America offers a variety of conventional fixed-rate mortgages and adjustable-rate mortgages.
 Find out what is available in your area and compare the rates with others at LendingTree.View Deal

-Bank of America is an established and leading mortgage lender that offers a range of conventional fixed and adjustable rate mortgages, although they didn't quite make our list of the best mortgage lenders in the US.
+Bank of America is an established and leading mortgage lender that offers a range of conventional fixed and adjustable rate mortgages, although they didn't quite make our list of the best mortgage or refinance lenders in the US.
 Fixed-rate mortgages run at 15 and 30 year terms while adjustable-rate mortgages have fixed rate terms of 5/1, 7/1 and 10/1 for the fixed rate terms, after which the rate is adjustable annually.
 Jumbo loans are also available from Bank of America with both fixed and adjustable rates along with FHA and VA loans.
 First-time buyers in certain areas of the country can take advantage of the Affordable Loan Solution which allows a down payment of just 3% without the need to pay private mortgage insurance premiums.
 (NB, there are some maximum income and loan limits, depending on the location).

 Existing homeowners can refinance with traditional mortgages or cash-out refinances.
 Bank of America also offers fixed and adjustable-rate home equity lines of credit, with a range of mortgage payment and interest rate options.

 Bank of America Rates and Fees